 What we do

-The NZAGRC’s goal is to discover, develop and make available technologies and practices that New Zealand farmers and growers can use to reduce agricultural greenhouse gas emissions without compromising the viability of their businesses.
+The NZAGRC’s goal is to discover, develop and make available practical and cost-effective technologies and practices for New Zealand farmers and growers to reduce agricultural greenhouse gas emissions.

 A research partnership

 The NZAGRC is a core component of the New Zealand Government’s approach to understanding and managing greenhouse gases from agriculture.

 We are a partnership between New Zealand’s leading research providers working to reduce agricultural greenhouse gases, and the Pastoral Greenhouse Gas Research Consortium (PGgRc).